 Where to start

 It's best to talk with your doctor about a plan that's right for you.
 Talking to a pharmacist might be helpful, too.
 Don't forget to check with your insurance company to see what they cover for quit programs and products.
+You can also learn more about taking the first steps here: Planning Your Quit Day.

 Do quit programs really work?